-The amount of BD 8,555 (2019: BD 8,570) recognised in contract liabilities at the beginning of the period has been recognised as revenue for the period ended 31 December 2020.
+The amount of BD 6,818 (2020: BD 8,555) recognised in contract liabilities at the beginning of the year has been recognised as revenue for the year ended 31 December 2021.

-18 OTHER INCOME
+17 OTHER INCOME

-Gain on disposal of property, plant and equipment Write-back of provision for inventory Insurance claim\ Miscellaneous income
+Gain on disposal of property, plant and equipment Insurance claim Miscellaneous income

-\ It relates to an insurance claim agreed with the insurance company relating to building and equipment damaged in a fire incident at one of the divisions.
+^{}It relates to an insurance claim agreed with the insurance company relating to building and equipment damaged in a fire incident at one of the divisions.

-19 GENERAL AND ADMINISTRATIVE EXPENSES
+18 GENERAL AND ADMINISTRATIVE EXPENSES